Searches for new physics with boosted top quarks in the MadAnalysis 5 and Rivet frameworks: Exploring new physics effects with boosted top quarks in the SMEFT

 Our final projections of SMEFT Wilson-coefficient expected limits, assuming the SM, are shown in Figure~\ref{fig:sensitivity}.
 We derive the sensitivity of the LHC to each of the operators considered, making use of the procedure described above.
 We present bounds on the associated Wilson coefficients, both for an integrated luminosity of \SI{300}{\ifb} (blue) and \SI{3000}{\ifb} (red), and for the two options explored for the level of systematics, namely $\Delta_\mathrm{\,sys} = 0$ (shaded bars) and 10\% (solid bars).
 In addition, we distinguish the case in which we pre-select at parton-level on-shell \ttbar events (left subfigures) and that in which we analyse the full event sample generated (right subfigures).
 As for the previous discussion, we first implement a relatively inclusive requirement of \SI{1}{\TeV} on the invariant mass of the reconstructed \ttbar system (upper row) and as well as a more stringent $m^\text{rec}_\ttbar > \SI{1.5}{\TeV}$ cut (bottom row).

 We find limits on $|C/\Lambda|$ that lie in the 0.1--\SI{1}{\per\TeV} range.
 This means that for Wilson coefficients satisfying $C\sim 1$, effective scales in the 1--5~TeV range can be probed.
-Conversely, for TeV-scale new physics, couplings of ${\cal O}(0.1)$ can be reached.
+Conversely, for TeV-scale new physics, couplings of $\mathcal{O}(0.1)$ can be reached.
 The bounds are found to be mildly more constraining with the increase in luminosity as well as with a harder cut on $m^\text{rec}_\ttbar$, as expected, and the impact of off-shell top-antitop production is additionally found to be sub-leading.
 Such a sensitivity is of comparable size with that estimated on the basis of global fits (see \eg~predictions from Ref.~\cite{Brivio:2019ius}), which demonstrates the potential of including dedicated analyses of boosted top-quark pair production and decay in SMEFT global fits.
-The specific channel investigated in this work could indeed lead to a better assessment of the sensitivity of the LHC to top-quark related SMEFT operators thanks to a joint usage of a variety of potentially relevant observables and improved top-tagging capabilities in the SMEFT.
+Global fits of LHC Run 2 data indeed indicate that $|C/\Lambda|$ has to be smaller than about $0.1$--\SI{1}{\per\TeV} too.
+Our results should however additionally be compared with individual limits extracted from fits of a large set of observables when one SMEFT operator is considered at a time (for a fairer comparison).
+Such fits lead to bounds on $|C/\Lambda|$ of $\mathcal{O}(0.1)\SI{}{\per\TeV}$~\cite{Ethier:2021bye}, which are thus comparable with the findings of Figure~\ref{fig:sensitivity}.
+Whereas exploiting boosted top quark production is already known to have a strong constraining power on individual operators (for instance in the context of top dipole moments, where it has been shown to significantly improve the bounds by a factor of a few~\cite{Aguilar-Saavedra:2014iga}), a detailed quantitative analysis of its impact lies beyond the scope of this paper.
+Here, we have only investigated how using a specific boosted-top quark channel could lead to a better assessment of the sensitivity of the LHC to top-quark-related SMEFT operators, thanks to a joint usage of a variety of potentially relevant observables and improved top-tagging capabilities in the SMEFT.